linode/manager/README.md

 While running the manager in development mode, you may press Ctrl+H to view the redux dev tools to track the state of the application, and Ctrl+Q to move them around the screen if necessary.
-If you'd rather disable the devtools, you can set the NODE_ENV flag to "production" or set the DEVTOOLS_ENABLED flag to false:
+If you'd rather disable the devtools, you can set the NODE_ENV flag to "production" or set the DEVTOOLS_DISABLED flag to false:

-    DEVTOOLS_ENABLED=false npm start
+    DEVTOOLS_DISABLED=true npm start

 ## Tests